Articulate Storyline lets you adjust the following properties for embedded videos:

 - From trigger: If you'd prefer to trigger the video to start playing only after a specific event has occurred, select this option.
 To learn more about triggers, see this tutorial.

 - Show Video Controls: Choose Below video from the drop-down to add a separate playbar to the video, so learners can play, pause, rewind, and fast forward it.
-Choose None if you'd prefer to omit the separate playbar for the video (This option isn't available for website videos other than YouTube videos.)
+Choose None if you'd prefer to omit the separate playbar for the video (This option isn't available for website videos.)

 - Compression: Choose Automatic from the drop-down to have Storyline compress your video files when you publish your course.
 Choose None if you'd prefer not to compress your video files.
 Video quality will be higher, but it also results in larger files.
 (This feature is only available for MP4 videos created with baseline, main, or high profiles.
 All other video files will be compressed when published.)